KCisSICKnasty/SICKnasty-FO4/README.md

 Many wild failures as I learned first hand how modding worked later, we've landed here.
 Welcome to the sickest and nastiest Fallout 4 experience you've ever seen.

+IMPORTANT!!!
+MAKE SURE YOU READ THE EXTRA STEPS BEFORE MOVING FORWARD WITH ANYTHING!!!
+This list started off with The Midnight Ride for a stable base to build off of.
+I followed the instructions there to install MO2, BethiniPie, and all the other tools you'll need outside of what's included here.
+For redundancy sake, I wont cover any of the install steps or anything there since it would just be me repeating it (literally, copy and pasting).
+This modlist assumes that you've followed that.

 SPECIFICS:

 This list was made fully with survival mode in mind.
 It wont hit as hard in normal game.
 It's okay though, because you can tweak survival mode however you want thanks to